worker722/Receipt-Manager/README.md

 From Serve folder, run `yarn dev`. http://localhost:8080 will be ready to listen

 ### Start client
 From client folder, run `yarn start`.
-If auto open not workingm Open http://localhost:3000 on your browser
+If auto open not working, then Open http://localhost:3000 on your browser

 ### Compatibility
 - Node